LLNL/PDBspheres/README.md

 The PDBspheres library and instructions how to use the LGA program are made publicly available for download at https://github.com/LLNL/PDBspheres

-1. Library of PDBspheres compound binding sites:
+1. Library of PDBspheres compound binding sites.
 Library.Pdb_HET.at_least_1_HETATM_and_5_CA.list.txt.zip                    size 147M

-2. Library of PDBspheres short-peptide binding sites:
+2. Library of PDBspheres short-peptide binding sites.
 Library.Pdb_PEP.peptide_25_and_sphere_5_CA.list.txt.zip                    size 7.6M

 3. A summary table of predicted pocket-ligands for a structural model of papain-like proteinase (PL2pro model: nCoV_nsp3.6w9c_A.pdb).